-The sudden outbreak of the new coronavirus pneumonia has led to labour flow obstruction, logistics delay and consumption restriction, which gives rise to more material adverse impact on the development of overall market economy.
-It will also cause certain impacts on the short-term sales of the Group.
-The Group works properly on epidemic prevention and control and resume work actively, develop or produce medical and health products to reduce the impact of the epidemic on the Group.
-However, such effect is uncertain due to the development of the epidemic and national policies.
+The outbreak of the COVID-19 in China in the beginning of the year and its recurrence during winter, coupled with the uncontrollable overseas epidemics have resulted consumption restrictions, which exerted significant adverse impact on the development of the overall market economy, which would also cause certain impact on the Group's sales in the short term.
+The Group focuses on daily prevention and control, and develops or produces medical and health products to reduce the impact of the epidemic on the Group.
+However, certain uncertainties still exist due to the changes in the epidemic as well as the market.